Stratification as a general variance reduction method for Markov chain Monte Carlo: EMUS for tails: An example from Bayesian inference

-depending only on $\theta$.
-For a partition of unity on $\Real^\ell$, one might choose the $\ell$-dimensional analogue of the regular grid of piecewise constant functions defined in Section~\ref{sec: small probability limit}.
-To estimate the marginal density, one uses EMUS to estimate the averages of \emph{histogram bins}, which are functions of the form
+depending only on $\eta$.
+For a partition of unity, one might choose the regular grid of piecewise constant functions defined in Section~\ref{sec: small probability limit}.
+We refer to \eqref{eq: biased dist in projection case} as the \emph{natural stratification}.
+To compute the tail probability, one uses EMUS to estimate $\pi(\1_{[\eps^{-1}, \infty)} \circ \eta)$.

+Computing marginal densities is similar; in fact, computing tails may be understood as a special case of computing a marginal density.
+Suppose now that $\eta:\Omega \rightarrow \Real^\ell$.
+To estimate the marginal $\pi_\eta$ of $\pi$ in $\eta$, one chooses a partition of unity $\{\phi_i\}_{i=1}^L$ on $\Real^\ell$, again defining bias functions by~\eqref{eq: biased dist in projection case}.
+One then uses EMUS to compute averages of \emph{histogram bins}, which are functions of the form

 We have